wkurzius/curriculum-writing-2018/algebra 2/unit 5.md

 ### Unit essential questions

-- What is the relationship between exponential and logarithmic functions?
-- How can the properties of exponents be used to derive the properties of logarithms?
+- How is the pythagorean identity related to the pythagorean theorem and the equation of a circle?
-- What types of real-life situations can be modeled by polynomial, exponential, and logarithmic functions?
+- What are the characteristics of the real-life problems that can be modeled by trigonometric functions?

 ### Unit enduring understanding (Understanding)

 _Students will understand..._

-- Logarithmic functions have an inverse relationship with exponential functions.
+- Trigonometric functions are ratios whose values can be calculated through right triangles or the unit circle.
+- Graphs of trigonometric functions are periodic and can be used to model real-world situations of a periodic nature.

 ### Unit learning expectations (Knowledge)